-"According to Deloitte's 2017 Art & Finance Report," total U.S. investment in art is expected to reach $2.7 trillion by 2026.
+Investing in art, for instance, is growing in popularity.
 Fifty-five percent of wealth managers reported their clients asking for help with investments in art and collectibles.

 If you're considering investing in art to expand your portfolio's horizons, there are some important things to know first.

 - Investing in art is growing in popularity, and it's a way to diversify your portfolio.

 - Visiting galleries locally or touring online exhibitions is a good way to familiarize yourself with both modern and classical art and artists.

 - Aside from your personal preferences, investing in art also requires you to think about the financial aspects of owning works of art.

 - Take time to get to know the market and what you can expect from art investments.

 Defining Your Niche as an Art Investor